Dairy farms battle environmentalists over manure

 Lower Yakima Valley has high nitrates and Ecology participates in the Lower Yakima Groundwater Management Area.

-It could take 3-4 months for the three-member Pollution Control Hearing Board and hearing officer to return their ruling on the different items of contention, which can then be appealed.
+It could take 3-to-4 months for the three-member Pollution Control Hearing Board and hearing officer to return their ruling on the different items of contention, which can then be appealed.